COGS108/Projects/README.md

 **Overview**:
 - [ ] Write a clear summary of what you did
+- [ ] Briefly describe results of your project
 - [ ] Limit overview to 3-4 sentences

 **Research Question**: